flimflam-austin/hugo-cms-test/content/quick_reads/20180423-18-04-19-marijuana-miracle/index.md

       study.
 He had 100 seizures a day before taking the CPD-based drug.
     _key: card-3-69b8bbc8-7c44-48cd-a2e2-0577bbd4b70e
   - order: 3
+    useCheckmark: false
     body: >-
       ## FDA Controls Fate

-      * If FDA follows recommendation of FDA advisory panel, experimental CBD drug ***could* be the first mainstream “marijuana” drug with federal approval** come June – when final decision to approve or deny is expected.
+      * If FDA follows recommendation of FDA advisory panel, experimental CBD drug***could* be the first mainstream “marijuana” drug with federal approval** come June – when final decision to approve or deny is expected.

       * Right now, CBD oil used by those with epilepsy AND those with muscle pain in states that allows its sale.
     _key: card-4-7845eb3a-b695-4d4a-a3b9-4838aa62678c
   - order: 4
+    useCheckmark: true
     body: >-
       Today, medical marijuana is legal in 29 states & DC.
 Did you know marijuana use by athletes is NOT illegal by World Doping Agency?
 Some